Fresh Pineapple Orange Juice (With or Without Juicer)

 Step 1: Prepare the Ingredients

-Use a sharp knife to peel the skin from the pineapple and then chop it into pieces that will fit your juicer chute.
+Use a sharp knife to peel the pineapple skin and then chop it into pieces that will fit your juicer chute.
 Then feed the segments into your juicer, allowing the pineapple juice to flow into a large jug.

 For a juicer-free method, add the pineapple chunks to a high-speed blender and blend until smooth.
 If your blender needs a little “help,” add around 1/3-1/2 cup water to the machine when blending.
 You can then either use the juice as-is (pulpy) or strain it through a fine-mesh sieve or nut milk bag (manually squeezing).